Traveling With Young Kids

 #1 Main Street

 No matter the makeup of your travel group, make sure you don’t skip walking down Main Street, U.S.A.
 There’s a reason Walt Disney laid out the park the way he did.
 Your first encounter is meant to transport you from reality into fantasy.
-If you let it, entrance into the Magic Kingdom can become its own attraction.
+If you let it, the entrance into the Magic Kingdom can become its own attraction.
 Guests literally pass through a tunnel and emerge into a fabled version of Marceline, Missouri, where Walt spent time as a kid.
-On Main Street, U.S.A. all the storefronts are pristine and inviting.
+On Main Street, U.S.A., all the storefronts are pristine and inviting.
 Greetings are harmonized by a barbershop quartet.
 An impressive bouquet of balloons hovers overhead, held with one hand by a vendor who looks like he or she could be lifted off at any moment.
 At the end of Main Street is Cinderella’s Castle.

 The details, the clever names for each shop, the music, the smells coming from the bakery—all of it is a Broadway musical come to life.